wso2/docs-security/en/docs/trust/wso2-public-cloud-data-protection-faq.md

 The Choreo cloud data plane is the default data plane for Choreo.
 It is available in the US and EU regions and fully managed by WSO2.

 ### Choreo Private Data Plane (PDP)
 Choreo subscribers can deploy their workloads on a private data plane, which provides enhanced isolation and control over subscriber workloads.
-WSO2 can manage private data planes on either WSO2-owned or subscriber-owned Cloud Service Provider subscriptions such as Azure, AWS, GCP, Vultr, etc. Subscribers can choose between Standard and Premium PDP configurations, each providing different levels of security and management models tailored to meet isolation and security requirements.
+WSO2 can manage private data planes on either WSO2-owned or subscriber-owned Cloud Service Provider subscriptions such as Azure, AWS, GCP, Vultr, et.
+Subscribers can choose between Standard and Premium PDP configurations, each providing different levels of security and management models tailored to meet isolation and security requirements.
 For more details, please refer to the [PDP Security](#pdp-security) section.

 ### WSO2 Billing and Subscription Portal
 The billing and subscription portal allows cloud subscribers to choose their preferred subscription options and view their usage.